wandb/docs/content/guides/hosting/hosting-options/saas_cloud.md

 Organization admins can manage usage and billing for their account from the `Billing` tab in their account view.
 If using the shared cloud storage on Multi-tenant Cloud, an admin can optimize storage usage across different teams in their organization.

 ## Maintenance
-W&B Multi-tenant Cloud is a multi-tenant, fully-managed platform.
+W&B Multi-tenant Cloud is a multi-tenant, fully managed platform.
 Since W&B Multi-tenant Cloud is managed by W&B, you do not incur the overhead and costs of provisioning and maintaining the W&B platform.

 ## Compliance
 Security controls for Multi-tenant Cloud are periodically audited internally and externally.
 Refer to the [W&B Security Portal](https://security.wandb.ai/) to request the SOC2 report and other security and compliance documents.